-University of Iowa faculty and staff are leading scholars in the field of community engagement and are advancing discovery in the fields of engaged teaching and learning and community engaged research.
-The scholarship of community engagement continues to grow and mature, and we encourage our engaged researchers to submit papers and articles for publication and attend conferences and workshops on innovation in this field.
-Below is a list of journals, magazines, and other outlets that provide opportunities for University of Iowa engagement scholars to publish their work, as well as conferences and workshops.
+University of Iowa faculty and staff are leading scholars in community engagement, advancing discovery in engaged teaching and learning, and community-engaged research.
+The scholarship of community engagement continues to grow and mature.
+We encourage our engaged researchers to submit papers and articles for publication and attend conferences and workshops on innovation in this field.

 Established in 2008, the Journal of Community Engagement and Scholarship uses a community-participatory process to identify critical problems across a variety of disciplines.
 As a peer-reviewed, international journal, the Journal of Community Engagement and Scholarship accepts scholarly works on teaching, research, and community engagement that aim to address these problems.

 Published by the University of Georgia, the Journal of Higher Education Outreach and Engagement is a peer-reviewed, interdisciplinary journal that highlights innovative endeavors in engagement between higher education institutions and communities.
 The Journal accepts manuscripts in the five categories of research articles, reflective essays, projects with promise, book reviews, and dissertation overviews.

 Change is a magazine providing material related to contemporary issues in higher education.
 The magazine accepts a variety of material, including articles, features, and columns.